CODARcode/SwiftExamples/auen/Readme.md

 (Normally `keras.json` would be in `$HOME`, but this needs to be in `/lustre`.
 Our scripts will reset `$HOME` to this directory so this works.)

+## Bulk data

+* `data/` is the bulk data directory.
+Bulk data files are not in GitHub.
+A copy of Fangfang's data is on Beagle at `~wozniak/Public/data/auen1`.
+Create a directory here called `data/` and copy the CSV files into it.

 ## File list

 See file headers for additional notes.